intellisys/Runaterra-Docs/index.md

 ---

-> [This repository](https://github.com/intellisys/Runaterra) serves as an integration point for all Runaterra's repositories its intended use is for reference and deployment to QA and production environments and It must **not** be used for development.
+> **This repository** serves as an integration point for all Runaterra's repositories its intended use is for reference and building development, QA, and production environments.

-If you are a new developer getting into the project please visit our [Architecture](Architecture) and [Initial Setup](Initial-Setup) pages.
+If you are a new developer getting into the project please visit our [Architecture](Architecture)  page.